jguadagno/jguadagno.github.io/_pages/resume.md

 #### Technology Advisor

-As the Technology Advisor, I was charged with creating and implementing development coding standards, As the Technology Advisor, I was charged with creating and implementing development coding standards, development best practices, and common development software for the Technology Operations group, approximately four hundred developers.
+As the Technology Advisor, I was charged with creating and implementing development coding standards, development best practices, and common development software for the Technology Operations group, approximately four hundred developers.
 In addition, I acted as the internal developer evangelist for Microsoft development technologies.
 I provided several internal training classes on architecture and development for groups ranging from 5 to 200 people.
 I was tasked as a "hired gun" to join troubled projects to fix them up and/or help projects that were stumped with implementation or integration technologies.
 I implemented an internal NuGet server for common and internal libraries.

 #### Technology Lead